Raaaaaid/car_damage_classification/README.md

 # Generalisation of the Models

 To get a first impression of how the models work on different data we used a car damage dataset found on kaggle to produce test results.
-The dataset can be found [here.](https://www.kaggle.com/lplenka/coco-car-damage-detection-dataset) CSV ground truth used during testing can be provided on request.
+The dataset can be found at <https://www.kaggle.com/lplenka/coco-car-damage-detection-dataset> CSV ground truth used during testing can be provided on request.

+As with training results we display BinaryAccuracy for multi-label problems.
+For damage severity (here "Damage") which is a single-label problem CategorialAccuracy is shown.

 ## Resnet50V2